Dr. Sonny Sherrill

 Dr. Ed Gamble

-Board Member, Retired Executive Director
+Trustee, Retired Executive Director

 Edward E. Gamble is a life-long teacher and Christian school leader.
 During a calling that spans five decades, he has served as a teacher and headmaster in four private and Christian schools, including The First Academy at First Baptist Church Orlando and Central Florida Christian Academy at First Baptist Church Central Florida.
 From January 2003 until his retirement in July 2016 he served as Executive Director of the Southern Baptist Association of Christian Schools (SBACS), the national organization representing the interests of over 750 Christian schools and their sponsoring churches.
 He now serves on the SBACS board and continues to serve as a senior consultant, helping start Christian schools, assisting schools with planning and training.
 He has committed his experience, energy and passion to providing America’s children with a sacred education instead of a secular one.
 His mission is to lead children and families to Christ by bringing the cause of Kingdom Education* to the forefront in churches and communities.